MNL48: 2022–2023: No Way Man and P-Pop Rise

-2024: New Leadership and Original Composition
+2024: New leadership and original composition

 On March 1, MNL48 went to Bandung, Indonesia for Playlist Live Festival alongside AKB48 and JKT48.

-On June 8, Jem succeeded Sheki as a new MNL48 overall captain at the 6th-anniversary event held at Atmosfera in Poblacion, Makati.
-On the same day, MNL48 introduces 4th Generation members.
+On June 8, Jem succeeded Sheki as the new MNL48 overall captain at the sixth-anniversary event held at Atmosfera in Poblacion, Makati.
+On the same day, MNL48 introduced their fourth Generation members.

-On June 12, a day that coincided with Philippine Declaration of Independence, MNL48 released an 8th single called "Summertime" as the first original composition of a group after more than two years.
+On June 12, to coincide with Philippine Independence Day, MNL48 released an 8th single called "Summertime" as the group's first original composition after over two years.

 2025: MNL48 Inc.

-On March 25, MNL48 announced the establishment of a new company, MNL48 Inc., which will be based in Japan and operated in cooperation with LiveBuzz Productions in the Philippines.
+On March 25, MNL48 announced the establishment of a new company, MNL48 Inc., which would be based in Japan and operate in cooperation with LiveBuzz Productions in the Philippines.
 This ended their previous management under HalloHallo Entertainment after six years.

 On April 27, MNL48 held a live event titled "Reboot and Rise" at SM City North EDSA, featuring both current and graduating members.
-Jamie will replace Jem as the group's new captain.
+At the same event, Jamie replaced Jem as the group's new captain.

-On October 11, MNL48 was held a "Dream Beyond" concert on at the Teatrino Promenade in San Juan.
-The group were announced Dana as its co-captain.
-The group were also revealed a fifth generation members including first two non-Filipino members.
+On October 11, MNL48 held its "Dream Beyond" concert at the Teatrino Promenade in San Juan.
+During the event, Dana was given the new role of group co-captain.
+The event also revealed their 5th Generation members, which notably includes two Japanese members.

+In early November 2025, the group announced a special election to determine the senbatsu for the song "Pag-ibig Fortune Cookie 2025", riding on the reinvigorated hype of the 2018 version.
+The special campaign lasted from November 8 to November 21.
+On November 28, the results of the special election were announced.
+The song was initially set to be released within the year 2025, however, due to production concerns and to ensure satisfactory output quality, it was postponed to early 2026.

+2026: Planned group name change and disbandment

+On December 29, 2025, Superball announced that MNL48, as well as their sister groups AKB48 Team SH and AKB48 Team TP were going to be renamed in January 2026.
+Their company would also be renamed.
+On January 2, 2026, they announced that their operating company would be renamed to P.O.S Inc., with the name derived from “Pearl of the Orient Seas”.
+The name change for the group itself was initially scheduled for January 2026, but never came to fruition.

+On May 20, 2026, MNL48 announced that it will disband by the end of May after eight years due to unsustainability, with "Pag-ibig Fortune Cookie 2026" as the group's final release.